 UWB Channels in IEEE 802.15.4

 This focus on two specific channels is due to a combination of regulatory and technical factors.
 First, not all channels are available for use in every regulatory domain and the consumer UWB market is global.
 Second, while UWB can be quite resistant to interference it operates better in bands where there are fewer high-power operations.
-This led chipmakers to focus on developing products for Channel 5 and Channel 9, where incumbent operations included fixed service, satellite and radar systems that were compatible sharing partners with the relatively low-power and intermittent consumer UWB use cases.
+This led chipmakers to focus on developing products for Channel 5 and Channel 9, where incumbent operations include fixed service, PMSE, satellite and radar systems that are best suited to coexist with the relatively low-power and intermittent consumer UWB use cases.

 It is important to note, however, that many industrial and commercial UWB products use the other available UWB channels depending on the suitability of specific frequencies for different applications.

-4 Conclusion
+5 Summary

 UWB is a maturing technology with use cases and operating parameters very different than what was envisioned when the technology was in its infancy.
-In particular, the rise of smartphone-enabled consumer use cases has driven growth in adoption while the operational characteristics of these applications may serve to mitigate some of the risks originally anticipated by incumbents and regulators.
+In particular, the rise of smartphone-enabled consumer use cases has driven growth in adoption while the operational characteristics of these applications may serve to mitigate some of the risks originally anticipated by incumbents and NRA’s.